WebexCC-SA/LAB-2356/docs/lab2_autonomous_bot.md

 Select ***Autonomous*** in the type of agent box.
 In the ***Add the essential details*** form:

 - Provide an Agent Name of your choice.
-Ensure that it is unique by including your seat number at the beginning  Ex.
+Ensure that it is unique by including your seat number at the beginning.  ex.
 "S01 - My AI Agent"
 - The System ID is auto-generated.
 - The AI engine should be left as Webex AI Pro 1.0.